 5. You actually get stuff done: At the end of the day, productive people get the job done.
 Even if they move slowly, they will make progress through steady, calculated steps.
 With each passing day, they will move closer to their goal without losing sight of the finish line.
 Busy people might commit to a task but often won’t be able to fulfill their commitment due to poor planning and a lack of discipline.
 Busy people, for this reason, tend to be unreliable at completing tasks, even if they have the best intentions.
 Productive people are dependable.
 They will always follow through if they have given their word.

 Walt Disney, who is considered to be one of the most productive people in history, once said that the only way to get started is to quit talking and begin doing.
 His prolific career is a testament to the magic that we’re capable of during our lifetime.
-All we have to do is grab hold of the reigns and become exceptional at how we manage our time and resources
+All we have to do is grab hold of the reigns and become exceptional good at managing our time and resources.

 All my best on your journey,

 Question: Can you differentiate between times you’ve been busy and times you’ve been productive?
 How can you be more productive?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.

 'The Fast Track Guide to Turning Your Dreams into Reality'